Plaenkler/DDNS-Updater/README.md

 ### Configuration

-At the first program start DDNS creates a configuration file and exits.
-The settings can be adjusted in the file or at runtime in the user interface.
+The program creates, if not existing, a config.yaml file in which all settings are stored.
+The settings can be adjusted in the user interface or the file.
+Changes to the configuration will only take effect after a restart.
 By default, the following values are set:

 ```yaml
 Port: 80